joshfinley/joshfinley.github.io/content/posts/2025-04-09-ghidra-program-diffing.md

 {{< figure src="/ghidra-program-differences-rebase.png" alt="Example Rebase for Program Differences" >}}

 This approach isn't ideal as it will have effects on the Code Browser overall (as whole sections have just been moved) but might be useful as a quick hack to get the built-in Program Differences tool to work when image bases, sections, and functions don't align nicely.

+In my use-case of `hvax64.exe`, and `hvix64.exe`, this approach allowed me to quickly see a large amount of the shared code between the binaries.
+This is of course expected, but allows one to key in on the model-specific differences in the implementations, which is pretty neat!

+{{< figure src="/ghidra-program-diff-window.png" alt="Diff View for Intel/AMD Hypervisor Binaries" >}}

 If there's an obviously better way to do this natively in Ghidra that I'm not aware of, please let me know!